+Eligible for Medicare this Year?
+Here's Everything You Need to Know

-Think of Medicare insurance like a tricky crossword puzzle.
+Think of Medicare insurance like a crossword puzzle.
 Many pieces go into the Medicare puzzle to make it complete.
-We all know crossword puzzles can be frustrating, so let's dive into what makes up Medicare insurance.
+We all know crossword puzzles can be frustrating, so let’s dive into what makes up Medicare insurance.

 The Centers for Medicare & Medicaid Services (CMS) is the agency in charge of the Medicare program.
 However, Social Security processes your application for Original Medicare (Part A and Part B).2

 Original Medicare is a federal insurance program with two parts:

-While Original Medicare through the government is a great starting point, it won't cover everything!
+While Original Medicare through the government is a great starting point, it won't cover everything.
 Additionally, Original Medicare doesn’t have a limit for out-of-pocket costs, which means your cost-sharing responsibility can accumulate without a cap.
-Medicare also contracts with private insurance companies to offer add-on or bundling options such as these:
+Medicare also contracts with private insurance companies to offer additional coverage:

 We’ll take a closer look at all of these options later in this article.